 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (locoregional recurrence), or in another place (distant recurrence or metastatic disease).

 If this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as chemotherapy, surgery, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 Recovery from breast cancer is not always possible.
-If the cancer cannot be cured or controlled, the goals of care may switch to focusing on helping a patient live as well as possible with the cancer.
+If the cancer cannot be cured or controlled, the goals of care may switch to focusing on helping a person live as well as possible with the cancer.